knyazevmaksim/parser/Readme.md

-﻿parser from LRC and XY prorocols
+﻿parser from LRC and XY protocols